Tibetan Clothing and Diverse Tibetan Dress Culture

 Zhui Form is a kind of Tibetan festival dress and ceremonial clothing.
 The materials are expensive and the workmanship is exquisite.
 The formal dress is normally divided into two parts: undergarment and outer robe.

-The undergarment is long sleeves, symmetrical front, and high collar.
-The front and collar are inlaid with gold or silver edge.
+The undergarment is long sleeves, an asymmetrical front, and a high collar.
+The front and collar are inlaid with a gold or silver edge.
 Most people choose silk.
 The colors are generally white, purple, and light yellow.
 Some people choose patterned satin fabrics in various colors instead.
 The outer robe is made of brocade printed with the round Chinese "寿" word pattern, Lotus, and other floral patterns.
 The style is the same as the undergarment, but sleeveless.

 Use Chu Ba's collar, cuffs, hem or braid with otter skin, leopard skin, and tiger skin for decoration.
 The width of the border is usually thirteen inches, the narrowest is five inches, and some have to use white fur on the border (Yong Zhongrenmu in Tibetan, symbolizes sturdiness and eternity).

 The last step is to interlock the traditional floral brocade with the edge.
 In this way, Chu Ba's entire hem is almost covered with trim.
 The trousers are all made of white fluorescent silk.
 Footwear is Tibetan high boots with leather uppers.
 Men’s jewelry mainly includes Gawu (a small shrine, usually made into a small box for wearing on the neck), obliquely inserted waist knife, Chuba back hem with beautiful wave-shaped tail folds, hanging a silver knife with dragon-inlaid, Tibetan boots, etc. If you imagine such a picture, a handsome Khamba man comes alive, as well as his sturdy temperament.